Brazil via Los Angeles pedal builder Beetronics surely had a buzzworthy NAMM 2019 show.

 The company introduced a new device called Swarm – described as a “fuzz harmonizer” – which seems to have ended up on every stompbox geek’s shortlist (hey it came in at #1 on our Best of NAMM 2019 aggregate list!).

-The presentation of it, at the manufacturer’s booth, was also striking: the pedal was sitting on top of a computer screen facing up and built into a podium; the screen played a rock’n’roll music video featuring three spirited musicians wearing bee masks; but the guitar’s output from the video (recorded clean) run through the real Swarm so that the signal could be manipulated in real time.
-Fun was had by many – today Beetronics released that video to the public (streaming below) and we are proud to premier it here on Delicious Audio.
+The NAMM presentation of the Beetronic Swarm, at the manufacturer’s booth, was also striking: the pedal was sitting on top of a computer screen facing up and built into a podium; the screen played a rock’n’roll music video featuring three spirited musicians wearing bee masks; but the guitar’s output from the video (recorded clean) run through the real Swarm so that the signal could be manipulated in real time.
+Fun was had by many – today Beetronics released that video to the public (streaming below) and we are proud to premiere it here on Delicious Audio.

-We took this opportunity to ask circuit designer and company owner Filipe Pampuri a few question about his new pedal.
+We took this opportunity to ask circuit designer and company owner Filipe Pampuri a few questions about his new pedal.

 The idea of the video with the clean guitar track going through a real life pedal is brilliant, how did you come up with it?

 Thank you!
 A video with jamming bees in the studio has been on my mind for a very long time, but two weeks before the NAMM show was when I decided to actually make it happen.
 We had the plan of a podium/station with an audio track that you could manipulate in real time through the Swarm, and also I knew we would need a video to promote the pedal online after the show.
 So during one of our meetings I had the idea of putting these two ideas together and make an interactive video.
 Then the idea of the jamming bees fit in perfectly with that!
 A couple of days later we got in the studio and shot it.

 Who is the band playing?
 Are you in the video?